ed250186/movie-tracker/README.md

 ## Description

-Movie Tracker was a group project created using React, Redux and Router to display components from a movie API.
+Movie Tracker was a three group project created using React, Redux and Router to display components from a movie API completed in nine days.
 On the loading page of the app, it displays a list of currently playing films and allows the user to either sign in or create a new account.
 Once logged in, the user then has the ability to add and remove favorites and then view their favorites.

+## Technologies Used
+- HTML
+- SCSS
+- JavaScript
+- React
+- Redux
+- Router
+- Jest & Enzyme
+- API fetches

 ## Installation - Front-End